Use this if you are using igraph from R

 A bipartite igraph graph.
 In other words, an igraph graph that has a

-vertex attribute type
+vertex attribute type.

 Gabor Csardi csardi.gabor@gmail.com

-for another way to create bipartite
+make_bipartite_graph for another way to create bipartite

 graphs